Skip to content

 Pseudoephedrine

-This and other stimulating additives in over-the-counter cough and congestion remedies may cause increased anxiety.
+This and other stimulating additives in over-the-counter cough and congestion remedies may increase anxiety.

 Pueraria